aazahrou/aspirethemes.github.io/_docs/gouna-ghost.md

 ![enable subscribers](/images/docs/ghost/shared/beta-features.png)

-Once you enabled this feature, the form will appear in three places:
+Once you enabled this feature, the form will appear in the footer.

-* Footer
-* Single post page sidebar widget
-* Single post page after the article

 You can read more about [Subscribers Beta](https://help.ghost.org/hc/en-us/articles/224089787-Subscribers-Beta).